-I, , as a student entering Widener University Commonwealth Law School, understand t that I am embarking on a professional career and acknowledge the privileges g a lawyer.
-I willingly accept the responsibilities that accompany these to me by the bench, the bar, and the public. thest standards of academic integrity as expressed in the Widener University v School Honor Code.
-I will conduct mysel kindness and respec If with dignity and civility treating my fellow students, staff, and faculty with t. op the character expected of an ethical lawyer that will earn the respect of agues, my family, and my society.
+I,, as a student entering Widener University Commonwealth Law School, understand that I am embarking on a professional career and acknowledge the privileges inherent in becoming a lawyer.
+I willingly accept the responsibilities that accompany these privileges entrusted to me by the bench, the bar, and the public.
+I will uphold the highest standards of academic integrity as expressed in the Widener University Commonwealth Law School Honor Code.
+I will conduct myself with dignity and civility treating my fellow students, staff, and faculty with kindness and respect.
+I will strive to develop the character expected of an ethical lawyer that will earn the respect of my clients, my colleagues, my family, and my society.
 I so affirm.